emory-libraries/Alma-Public/PromptCatFirm/README.md

 -----------------------------------

 ###get vendor records
-####purpose: automate ftp retrieval of vendor provided files of MARC records
+####purpose: automate ftp retrieval of vendor provided files of MARC records (which have not been documented yet)

 input: